ivadomed/model_seg_mouse-sc_wm-gm_t1/README.md

 ## Apply post-processing

-nnU-Net v2 comes with the possiblity of performing post_processing on the segmentation images.
+nnU-Net v2 comes with the possiblity of performing post-processing on the segmentation images.
 This was not included in the run inference script as it doesn't bring notable change to the result.
 To run post-processing run the following script.

 ~~~
 CUDA_VISIBLE_DEVICES=XX nnUNetv2_apply_postprocessing -i /seg/folder -o /output/folder -pp_pkl_file /path/to/postprocessing.pkl -np 8 -plans_json /path/to/post-processing/plans.json